 Footwear: Any tennis shoes your kid is comfortable with.
 However, running shoes should be avoided since they don’t support the sudden changes in direction that you make while playing the game.

 Racket: The tennis racket has definitely changed over the years.
 No more wood!
 Now, there are many styles available and all sorts of string types.
 When kids are playing the game, you want to make sure the racket is a size appropriate for them.
 Many manufacturers make rackets specifically tailored to a child’s age and height.
 Guidelines are as follows:

 5 yrs. or less 44” or less 19” or 21”

 10 yrs. or older 55” or taller 26”

-For adults, you want to make sure you are using a racket with the right grip size.
-To test: when you hold the handle, there should be a 1cm gap between your thumb and index finger.
+You’ll want to make sure a racket with the right grip size is being used.
+To test: when your kid holds the handle, there should be a 1cm gap between your thumb and index finger.
 As far as the racket type and string type, try a few out.
-See what is comfortable for you.
+See what is most comfortable.
 Oversize and heavier rackets typically provide more power while smaller heads tend to give more control.

 The Ball: You probably never thought about this one before, huh?
 But, there are actually several different varieties.
 Here’s a good guide for what to use when starting out: